Chart Color Schemes

 Terranora shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Terranora's educational qualifications trail regional benchmarks; 25.1% of residents aged 15+ hold university degrees compared to NSW's 32.2%.
-This gap indicates potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 18.2%, followed by postgraduate qualifications (4.6%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 39.9% of residents aged 15+ holding vocational credentials – advanced diplomas (12.1%) and certificates (27.8%).
+This gap suggests potential for educational development and skills enhancement.
+Bachelor degrees are most prevalent at 18.2%, followed by postgraduate qualifications (4.6%) and graduate diplomas (2.3%).
+Trade and technical skills are prominent, with 39.9% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.1% and certificates at 27.8%.

-Educational participation is high, with 31.5% of residents currently enrolled in formal education, including 12.0% in primary, 9.5% in secondary, and 3.8% pursuing tertiary education.
+Educational participation is high; 31.5% of residents are currently enrolled in formal education.
+This includes 12.0% in primary, 9.5% in secondary, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education